Linuxfabrik/monitoring-plugins/check-plugins/php-status/README.md

 ## Troubleshooting

-`OpCache Mem used warning`
+### `OpCache Mem used warning`

-Increase `opcache.memory_consumption`, in megabytes.
+The OPcache is close to its configured memory limit.
+Increase `opcache.memory_consumption` (in megabytes).
 The minimum permissible value is `8`, which is enforced if a smaller value is set.

-`Keys used warning`
+### `Keys used warning`

-Increase `opcache.max_accelerated_files`.
-The actual value used will be the first number in the set of prime numbers `{223, 463, 983, 1979, 3907, 7963, 16229, 32531, 65407, 130987, 262237, 524521, 1048793}` that is greater than or equal to `opcache.max_accelerated_files`.
-The minimum value is `223`.
-The maximum value is `1048793`.
+The number of cached scripts is approaching `opcache.max_accelerated_files`.
+Increase it; the actual value used is the first number in the set of prime numbers `{223, 463, 983, 1979, 3907, 7963, 16229, 32531, 65407, 130987, 262237, 524521, 1048793}` that is greater than or equal to the configured value.
+The minimum is `223`, the maximum `1048793`.

-`Hit Rate low`
+### `Hit Rate low`

-Cache has to warm up, so wait and see.
+The cache still has to warm up.
+Wait and re-check; the hit rate rises as scripts get cached.

-`Interned Strings used warning`
+### `Interned Strings used warning`

-The OPcache interned strings buffer assures that repeating strings can be effectively cached.
-Increase `opcache.interned_strings_buffer`, in megabytes.
-The actual value is always lower than what is configured in `opcache.interned_strings_buffer`.
+The OPcache interned strings buffer, which lets repeating strings be cached effectively, is filling up.
+Increase `opcache.interned_strings_buffer` (in megabytes).
+The actual value is always lower than what is configured.

-`OOM restarts warning`
+### `OOM restarts warning`

-Increase any of the above values and restart Apache or PHP-FPM.
+The OPcache ran out of memory and restarted.
+Increase any of the values above and restart Apache or PHP-FPM.

-`display_startup_errors - N/A`
+### `display_startup_errors - N/A`

-Could happen while a PHP or Icinga update is running on your machine.
+This can happen while a PHP or Icinga update is running on the machine.
+Re-check once the update has finished.

-`No entry for terminal type "unknown"; using dump terminal settings.` Maybe you are using a too old PHP version.
+### `No entry for terminal type "unknown"; using dump terminal settings.`

+Usually means the PHP version is too old.
+Upgrade PHP to a current version.

-`PHP Warning: PHP Startup: Unable to load dynamic library ...` Update this plugin.
+### `PHP Warning: PHP Startup: Unable to load dynamic library ...`

+Update this plugin.